 Old Wingate is situated to the east of the collection of villages called Kelloe south of Wheatley Hill and to the west of Wingate itself.
 First recorded a few years after the Norman Conquest, the name Wingate is from ‘wind-gate’ and means ‘gap which the wind blows through’ – the gap being that between Wheatley Hill and Deaf Hill.

 Early owners of Wingate included Hugh son of Pinton who held onto these lands in the 1100s despite a betrayal of the Prince Bishop of Durham William St Barbara during that bishop’s war with a usurper.
 Later, lands here belonged to the Prior of Durham Cathedral monastery.
 Wingate Grange, a farm to the south also belonged to the monastery.

 Salter’s Lane, an old salt trader’s route passes through the Old Wingate area hereabouts though its actual course in this locality seems uncertain.
-It is easily traced southward through the Trimdons to Fishburn and northward from the Shotton Colliery area to Warden Law near Houghton-le-Spring.
+It is easily traced southward through the Trimdons to Fishburn and northward from the Shotton Colliery area to Warden Law between Seaham and Houghton-le-Spring.
 The route of its course around Wingate was perhaps obliterated by quarrying in times past.

 Just across the now dismantled railway to the south of Wingate is Station Town named from Wingate Station that once stood here.
 Despite the ‘town’ of its name, it is in fact smaller than the village of Wingate.

 The quiet village of Hutton Henry lies to the east of here.
 Hutton means ‘hill-spur settlement with the addition of the name Henry from Henry De Esh who held the manor in 1380s.